 Here you can find the timetable with all the departure from Napoli Garibaldi and all the Vesuviana’s Stop.

-Price and Time Table – Positano Transport
+Price and Time Table – Guide on how to get to Positano.

 The price of the ticket is 4,50 euro and it cost of 1h and 10 minutes with the direct train.
 In fact, take attention to the kind of train you take, they may take longer if it is direct (signed with D after the train direction state) or super fast (DD signed).
 The difference is in the stations stop they do.
 The super fast doesn’t some train stops.